LuFisto

-Genevieve Goulet (born February 15, 1980), better known by the ring name LuFisto, is a French Canadian professional wrestler.
+Genevieve Goulet (born February 15, 1980), better known by the ring name LuFisto, is a Canadian professional wrestler from Quebec.
+She made her debut in 1997 and has competed on the independent circuit, as well as for promotions including Shimmer Women Athletes.

 Professional wrestling career

 Independent circuit (1997–present)

 LuFisto began training when she was 17 years old in her hometown of Sorel-Tracy, Quebec.
-On June 23, 1997, she made her debut in St-Leonard-d'Aston, Quebec, under the ring name Lucifer.
+On June 23, 1997, she made her debut in St-Leonard-d'Aston, Quebec, under the ring nameLucifer.
 She then moved to Montreal where she joined RWR and Northern Championship Wrestling (NCW).
 Her first trip to the States was in 1998, wrestling for Eastern Township Wrestling Association, where she modified her name to Lucy Fer.

 In late 1998, she joined the Eastern Wrestling Alliance under the name Luscious Lucy as "Centerfold" Steve Ramsey's valet.
 She also began appearing at Green Mountain Wrestling shows in Vermont at this point.
 By mid-1999, working for International Wrestling 2000 in Quebec, The Mountie Jacques Rougeau changed her name to Precious Lucy.
 At EWA, she was teaming with Mark "Jaguar" Nugera and manager Joshua Shea to form Partners in Crime in many mixed gender tag-team and singles bouts.
 Precious Lucy also became the first female in Quebec to win a male championship at ICW, defeating Serge Proulx for the ICW Provincial Championship.
 This is also where she developed her hardcore style.

 In 2002, under the ring name LuFisto, she was booked to appear in the main event of Blood, Sweat N' Ears in a match featuring hardcore wrestler Bloody Bill Skullion.
 The Ontario Athletics Commission, citing a regulation that prevented women and men from wrestling each other, threatened to withdraw the license for the show.
 This essentially banned LuFisto from wrestling in Ontario.
 She lodged a complaint with the Ontario Human Rights Commission.
 On February 26, 2006, the OHRC informed LuFisto that they had convinced the OAC to drop the regulation.
 The OAC subsequently dropped the vast majority of the regulations affecting professional wrestling in Ontario, a move which removed a great deal of the bureaucracy stifling independent wrestling in the province.
 LuFisto then worked primarily for National Wrestling Alliance's NWA Quebec Pro Wrestling promotion, where she is head trainer (along with Dru Onyx) of their wrestling school, Onyx and LuFisto's Torture Chamber.